emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
 I'm currently a second year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
+I am also interested in pursuing four-year joint master's programs in either computer science or financial mathematics.
 I’m involved with various quantitative finance and political science groups on campus.

 I have professional interests in trading, quantitative research, and data science.
 This upcoming summer I will be working as a Quantitative Research Intern at J.P.
-Morgan in the Securitized Products Group.
+Morgan within the Securitized Products Group.

 Feel free to reach out!